-- 1. Pedestrian paths through the area

-- 2. Areas for placement of memorials

-- 3. Appropriate plant lists for sections within the area

-- 4. Retention of mature trees at the edges of the area to screen adjacent residential development.
+- 1. Location of previous burials (if any) located by ground penetrating radar investigation. - 2.
+Pedestrian paths through the area - 3.
+Areas for placement of memorials - 4.
+Appropriate plant lists for sections within the area - 5.
+Retention of mature trees at the edges of the area to screen adjacent residential development.

 9 MANAGEMENT GUIDELINES